In April 2007 I moved into a small ranch

 Mounted under each of the 3 seats in the

 sofa is a powerful Clark transducer, or "seat shaker," which adds yet

-to the 3D viewing experience - so the Frey Theater could actually be
+to the 3D viewing experience - so the Frey Theater can actually be

 "oomph" during explosions, crashes, gunshots,

-or other strong low-frequency events during a movie.
+or other strong low-frequency events during a movie or concert video.